lawson2019/iso4stata/README.md

 **Core Scenarios**：Cross-country panel time series analysis | Regional disparity comparison studies | International organization member country screening

+> [!IMPORTANT]
-> ❗ The term **"country" (cnt)**，used interchangeably with **"economy"** in this project,  does not imply political independence but refers to any territory for which authorities report separate social or economic statistics.
+> The term **"country" (cnt)**，used interchangeably with **"economy"** in this project,  does not imply political independence but refers to any territory for which authorities report separate social or economic statistics.

 ---